fuchsianet/fuchsia/README.md

 network with your node, which is fully equivalent to the main network, but with play-Ether only.

 ```
-$ aerum --testnet console
+$ fuchsia --testnet console
 ```

 The `console` subcommand have the exact same meaning as above and they are equally useful on the testnet too.
 Please see above for their explanations if you've skipped to here.

-Specifying the `--testnet` flag however will reconfigure your aerum instance a bit:
+Specifying the `--testnet` flag however will reconfigure your fuchsia instance a bit:

- * Instead of using the default data directory (`~/.ethereum` on Linux for example), aerum will nest itself one level deeper into a `testnet` subfolder (`~/.ethereum/testnet` on Linux).
-Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `aerum attach` will try to attach to a production node endpoint by default.
+ * Instead of using the default data directory (`~/.ethereum` on Linux for example), fuchsia will nest itself one level deeper into a `testnet` subfolder (`~/.ethereum/testnet` on Linux).
+Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `fuchsia attach` will try to attach to a production node endpoint by default.
 E.g.
-   `aerum attach <datadir>/testnet/aerum.ipc`.
+   `fuchsia attach <datadir>/testnet/fuchsia.ipc`.
 Windows users are not affected by this.
  * Instead of connecting the main Ethereum network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.

 *Note: Although there are some internal protective measures to prevent transactions from crossing over between the main network and test network, you should make sure to always use separate accounts for play-money and real-money.
-Unless you manually move accounts, aerum will by default correctly separate the two networks and will not make any accounts available between them.*
+Unless you manually move accounts, fuchsia will by default correctly separate the two networks and will not make any accounts available between them.*

 ### Full node on the Rinkeby test network

 The above test network is a cross client one based on the ethash proof-of-work consensus algorithm.
 As such, it has certain extra overhead and is more susceptible to reorganization attacks due to the network's low difficulty / security.
 Go Ethereum also supports connecting to a proof-of-authority based test network called [*Rinkeby*](https://www.rinkeby.io) (operated by members of the community).
-This network is lighter, more secure, but is only supported by go-aerum.
+This network is lighter, more secure, but is only supported by fuchsia.

 ```
-$ aerum --rinkeby console
+$ fuchsia --rinkeby console
 ```

 ### Configuration

-As an alternative to passing the numerous flags to the `aerum` binary, you can also pass a configuration file via:
+As an alternative to passing the numerous flags to the `fuchsia` binary, you can also pass a configuration file via:

 ```
-$ aerum --config /path/to/your_config.toml
+$ fuchsia --config /path/to/your_config.toml
 ```

 To get an idea how the file should look like you can use the `dumpconfig` subcommand to export your existing configuration:

 ```
-$ aerum --your-favourite-flags dumpconfig
+$ fuchsia --your-favourite-flags dumpconfig
 ```

-*Note: This works only with aerum v1.6.0 and above.*
+*Note: This works only with fuchsia v1.6.0 and above.*

 #### Docker quick start